 - If you want to ensure that all images have the same

-max-agevalue without having to set them manually, set the Cache TTL behavior to Override origin and and change the Override Cache TTL value as desired.
+max-agevalue without having to set them manually, set the Cache TTL behavior to Override origin and change the Override Cache TTL value as desired.

 - Choose your imgix subdomain name carefully.
 Once the name is attached to a Source, it can’t be transferred to another Source, even if the original Source is deleted (this applies to custom subdomains as well as standard ones).
 If you’re testing the service out, we recommend using a name you won’t need later for your production site—domain names will remain inextricably linked to their initial Source.